Off-Page SEO

 Avoid buying links or participating in link exchanges

-However, Google allows buying and selling links on the internet for advertising and sponsorship, as long as they are labeled with the "rel=nofollow" or "rel=sponsored" attribute in the HTML code.
+However, Google allows buying and selling links on the internet for advertising and sponsorship, as long as they are labelled with the "rel=nofollow" or "rel=sponsored" attribute in the HTML code.
 This informs search engines that the links are paid or sponsored.

 Monitor your backlink profile